lmoranor/ProjectMarket/README.md

 For this project, I created an interactive dashboard in **Tableau** using sales data from a food supermarket chain.
 The database was obtained from [Kaggle - Global Online Orders](https://www.kaggle.com/datasets/javierspdatabase/global-online-orders).
 The dataset contains a large amount of information, including customers, employees, products, and orders placed from **July to October 1996**.

 This involved:
+- Perform the database modeling using relationships between the different tables and joins
 - Calculating key performance metrics
 - Applying filters for dynamic insights
 - Selecting visualizations that facilitate decision-making